How to Detox From Heroin Safely

 As a short-acting opioid, heroin will take effect quickly after being consumed and leave the bloodstream just as quickly.

 The first step in heroin detox is to flush heroin out of your system.
 However, heroin withdrawal can cause side effects that last much longer.
-Unfortunately, this is often the case, and severe symptoms can affect a patient long-term.
+Unfortunately, this is often the case, and severe symptoms can affect a patient’s healthcare long-term.
+(5)

 What Are the Withdrawal Symptoms During a Heroin Detox?